ArchiMate Definition

 An example Introductory Viewpoint of ArchiMate 1.0

-With it, you can create business models, application models and technology models and create cross-overs, all based on the ArchiMate meta-model and CRUD-matrix (the rules and constraints for connecting entity classes).
+With it, you can create business models, application models, technology models, and cross-overs based on the ArchiMate meta-model and CRUD matrix (the rules and constraints for connecting entity classes).

-For example for business managers you can create a process application dependency view, showing in a simple way how now or in the future the business activities* in business processes are supported by applications.
+For example, for business managers, you can create a process application dependency view, showing simply how, now or in the future, the business activities* in business processes are supported by applications.
 And how that blocks or enables the company’s strategy.

-In this way, you make business managers more aware of the fact that continuity in business processes depends a great deal on perfectly working software applications.
+In this way, you make business managers more aware that continuity in business processes depends greatly on perfectly working software applications.

-In ArchiMate there are diagrams defined on how to visualize views of the models for specific stakeholders.
+In ArchiMate, diagrams are defined on how to visualize views of the models for specific stakeholders.
 The modeling language holds a set of predefined symbols for the recognized entity classes in the meta-model.

 Misunderstandings

 Complete set of modelling rules and conventions.
-If you want to use it in practice you need to define a large set of rules with naming conventions for entities, subclassing and typing entities, so everyone does it in a similar way and the ArchiMate models and views stay inter-operable.
+If you want to use it in practice, you need to define a large set of rules with naming conventions for entities, subclassing, and typing entities, so everyone does it similarly and the ArchiMate models and views stay inter-operable.

 Common types are present.
-If you use ArchiMate as a single language to model architecture in, you have to extend the language a great deal yourself.
-For instance with types for processes (business processes vs work processes or management processes, operational processes vs supporting processes) and for applications (common software applications, shared software applications vs specific software applications or business software applications vs office automation software applications).
+If you use ArchiMate as a single language to model architecture, you must extend the language a great deal.
+For instance, with types of processes (business processes vs. work processes or management processes, operational processes vs. supporting processes) and applications (common software applications, shared software applications vs. specific software applications, or business software applications vs. office automation software applications).

 Definitions do not differ.
 Another misunderstanding is that ArchiMate 2.0 / 2.1 and 1.0 do not differ that much in definitions.
 Well, they do.
-So it is very important to clearly agree upon and communicate the version that is used in an organization.
+So, agreeing upon and communicating the version used in an organization is essential.

-The benefit of all the things not present in ArchiMate is a lightweight modeling language to excel in cross-domain modeling.
+The benefit of everything not present in ArchiMate is a lightweight modeling language to excel in cross-domain modeling.

 Symbol

-ArchiMate had its own original logo before it was handed over to The Open Group.
+ArchiMate had its original logo before being handed over to The Open Group.
 That logo is used on this page.

 Examples